 Once you have a theory selected and you've read about its development, it's time to find scholarship and research applying your theory.
 This step with help you see better understand how the theory is used by a researcher to frame their work.
-It also always you to explore how your theory has been applied to research similar to your own.
+It also allows you to explore how your theory has been applied to research similar to your own.
 This is an important step in theory selection as it helps you to envision how your selected theory can frame your own research.

 We recommend using a database related to your field of research (e.g., nursing, education) to begin locating original research related to the theory you are researching.
 Two examples below demonstrate searching for original research in subject databases for education and nursing.
 The third example is for citation tracking with Google Scholar.